-The Committee includes members appointed after consultation with the Health Chief Executives Forum; the Australian Medical Association; the Council of Presidents of Medical Colleges; the Medical Council of New Zealand; Universities Australia and Medical Deans Australia and New Zealand.
-The Committee also includes a member of the Council and members from other related AMC committees; members who hold senior positions at a health service in Australia and New Zealand; a doctor in training and a specialist doctor who has recently completed training; members with a background in, and knowledge of, health consumer issues; and, two positions to enhance the contribution of Aboriginal and/or Torres Strait Islander and Māori peoples to the AMC's accreditation processes.
+The Committee's Terms of Reference outline the membership of the Committee which includes members appointed after consultation with the Health Chief Executives Forum; the Australian Medical Association; the Council of Presidents of Medical Colleges; the Medical Council of New Zealand;

+Universities Australia and Medical Deans Australia and New Zealand.
+The Committee also includes a member of the Council and members from other related AMC committees; members who hold senior positions at a health service in Australia and Aotearoa New Zealand; a doctor in training and a specialist doctor who has recently completed training; members with a background in, and knowledge of, health consumer issues; and, two positions to enhance the contribution of Aboriginal and/or Torres Strait Islander and Māori peoples to the AMC's accreditation processes.